FlamegamerEXT/Minesweeper/README.md

 CONTROLS:
  - Left click on mines to uncover them
  - Right click on mines to mark/unmark them
- - Click on buttons to use them.
+ - Click on buttons to use them